naa986/easy-video-player/easy-video-player/readme.txt

 By default, the player takes up the full width of the content area.
 You can easily control the size by specifying a width for it:

-`[evp_embed_video url="http://example.com/wp-content/uploads/videos/myvid.mp4" width="500"]`
+`[evp_embed_video url="http://example.com/wp-content/uploads/videos/myvid.mp4" width="640"]`

 The height will be automatically determined based on the ratio (please see the "Control Player Ratio section" for details).

 **Control Player Ratio**

-The player ratio is set to "0.417" by default.
+The player ratio is set to "16:9" by default.
 You can override it by specifying a different ratio in the shortcode:

-`[evp_embed_video url="http://example.com/wp-content/uploads/videos/myvid.mp4" ratio="0.345"]`

-**Control Player Skin**

-The video player comes with a default skin.
-But you can override it by specifying a different skin in the shortcode:

-`[evp_embed_video url="http://example.com/wp-content/uploads/videos/myvid.mp4" class="fp-minimal"]`

-`[evp_embed_video url="http://example.com/wp-content/uploads/videos/myvid.mp4" class="fp-playful"]`
+`[evp_embed_video url="http://example.com/wp-content/uploads/videos/myvid.mp4" ratio="4:3"]`

 **Video Loop**